Head of Technology: Mr Karklins

 Students will use more advanced design skills using computer aided design (CAD) programs to develop creative and innovative solutions and develop greater understanding through testing and evaluating outcomes and reviewing the impact of their designs on society and the environment.

-Students will develop and enhance manufacturing skills and understanding, including the use of computer-aided manufacture.
+Students will develop and enhance manufacturing skills and understanding, including the use of computer-aided manufacture with equipment such as laser cutters, CNC vinyl cutters & 3D printing.
 There is a much greater emphasis on developing theoretical knowledge of design, materials, processes and the application of Science and Maths when designing and manufacturing products.

-GCSE Design & Technology students will focus mainly on the theme of timbers as their specialist area but will develop skills and theoretical understanding using other materials including metals, polymers and textiles.
-Students will develop key examination knowledge and develop project skills in preparation for the project theme release in June of year ten.
+GCSE Design & Technology students will focus mainly on the theme of graphics as their specialist area but will develop skills and theoretical understanding using other materials including timbers, metals, polymers and textiles.
+Students will develop key examination knowledge and develop project skills in preparation for the project theme release in June of Year 10.